-- 1.5 The fees payable by borrowers for this guarantee are set out in the Liquidity Decree at the minimum rates set out in the Temporary Framework, and the cost of the loans to the borrowers must reflect the reduction in credit risk ensuing from this guarantee. - 1.6 To accede to the guarantee: - (a) the business enterprises described at 1.3(a) above apply to the lenders, which will submit the application to SACE, together with evidence of their own credit approval; and - (b) for larger enterprises the process requires a specific decree by the Ministry of the Economy and Finance on consultation with the Ministry of Economic Development, taking into account the borrower's contribution and role in technological development, logistics and supplies networks, critical or strategic infrastructure, jobs and the labour market, and strategic production chains. - 1.7 The State coverage can be granted by way of first loss or other guarantees through Cassa Depositi e Prestiti for loan portfolios held by banks or licensed lenders with businesses based in Italy which were impacted by COVID19, so as to release regulatory capital for further loans.
-This form of support also requires a specific decree of the Ministry of the Economy and Finance. - 1.8 The Liquidity Decree commits EUR 200bn in total for this form of support, including EUR 30bn for small and medium enterprises (SMEs) which have used up coverage available to them under SME Protection Fund (described below).
+- 1.5 The guarantee covers principal, interest and ancillary charges, on the basis of pari passu and pro-rata sharing of losses between SACE and the lender in case of the borrower's failure to repay principal.
+Businesses acceding to the guarantee are required to manage job cuts through arrangements with labour unions, and prevented from distributing dividends or share buybacks for the whole of 2020 (or the following 12 months, for borrowers that had already distributed dividends or repurchased shares).
+This restriction applies to all affiliates in the borrower's group based in Italy. - 1.6 The fees payable by borrowers for this guarantee are set out in the Liquidity Decree at the minimum rates set out in the Temporary Framework2, and the cost of the loans to the borrowers must reflect the reduction in credit risk ensuing from this guarantee. - 1.7 To accede to the guarantee: - (a) the business enterprises described at 1.3(a) above apply to the lenders, which will submit the application to SACE, together with evidence of their own credit approval; and - (b) for larger enterprises the process requires a specific decree by the Ministry of the Economy and Finance on consultation with the Ministry of Economic Development and subject to review by the Court of Accounts, taking into account the borrower's contribution and role in technological development, logistics and supplies networks, critical or strategic infrastructure, jobs and the labour market, and strategic production chains. - 1.8 The State coverage can be granted by way of first loss or other guarantees through Cassa Depositi e Prestiti for loan portfolios held by banks or licensed lenders with businesses based in Italy which were impacted by COVID19, so as to release regulatory capital for further loans.
+This form of support also requires a specific decree of the Ministry of the Economy and Finance. - 1.9 The Liquidity Decree commits EUR 200bn in total for this form of support, including EUR 30bn for small and medium enterprises3 (SMEs) which have used up coverage available to them under SME Protection Fund (described below). - 1.10 The SACE guarantee is also available for domestic and foreign banks and financial institutions subscribing debt notes and other debt instruments issued by enterprises which would qualify for SACE's loan guarantee.
+The debt instruments must have a credit rating of at least BB-, and, with a rating below BBB-, the initial subscribers are required to maintain a share of at least 30% of that debt issue.